petertorelli/gstreamer-cheatsheet/README.md

 # NVIDIA Jetpack Headless RTSP to macOS XQuartz

-NVIDIA Xavier doesn't like running as an Xhost.
+NVIDIA Xavier doesn't like running with a remote X host.
 I tried VNC and xhosting to my mac, and I constantly run into:

 ~~~
 nvbuf_utils: Could not get EGL display connection